How To Start A Scaffolding Company | Checkatrade

 How to get a scaffolding licence

-Now that you have a good idea of when a scaffolding permit is needed, it’s time to look at how you can apply for one.
-The first step will be to visit the UK government licence finder website and insert the postcode of where you’ll be carrying out the work.
-From here, you’ll be able to apply for a permit from the local council in charge of the area.
+Here you can enter the postcode of where you’ll be carrying out the work.
+You’ll then be able to apply for a permit from the local council in charge of the area.

-It’s best to complete your application at least 15 working days in advance of the start date for your project to allow time for everything to be processed.
-Sometimes, a site visit might be required as part of your application, so you’ll need to leave time for this to be carried out too.
+This allows time for everything to be processed.
+Sometimes, a site visit might be required as part of your application.
+So, you’ll need to leave time for this to be carried out too.

 Scaffolding licence requirements

-When applying, there are several requirements to keep in mind.
-You’ll need to:
+When applying for a scaffolding license, there are several requirements to keep in mind.
+These can include all or some of the following:

-• Have public liability insurance at a minimum of five million pounds
+• Having public liability insurance that covers a minimum of five million pounds

-Your risk assessment should be a detailed overview of:
+Your risk assessment, in particular, should also provide a detailed overview of:

-Your method statement should then go on to cover how you’re going to control the health and safety risks you’ve outlined in your risk assessment.
+As for your method statement, you should cover how you’re going to control the health and safety risks you’ve outlined.

-Most councils usually issue a scaffolding licence for a certain period of time.
-If you find your project is going to take longer, you’ll have to apply for another later down the line.
+As an aside, most councils usually issue a scaffolding licence for a certain period of time.
+If you find your project taking longer, you’ll have to apply for another permit later down the line.

 Are there rules for scaffolding permits?